 The University of Wisconsin Center for Tobacco Research and Intervention, led by General Internal Medicine's, Michael Fiore, MD, MPH, has a research and intervention portfolio of approximately $7 million per year with more than sixty full-time staff.
 A national leader for over a decade, this center has shaped our understanding of how smoking and quitting impact people's mental and physical health, social interactions, and lifestyle.
 It has also contributed to our understanding of how to optimize existing tobacco dependence treatments, and has led the way in the development of new treatments.
 This center's leadership is responsible for the current U.S. smoking cessation guidelines.

 The Division of Geriatrics and Gerontology in the Department of Medicine, leads a nationally-recognized, comprehensive clinical care program that has served the needs of aging adults throughout Wisconsin for over 30 years.
 Its primary clinical mission is to deliver exceptional geriatric specialty care, primary care, and hospital-based services.
 Strong links with research on aging, (e.g., Dr. Cindy Carlsson's evaluation of potential therapies for prevention of Alzheimer's disease) lead to distinctive translation of state-of-the-art care to patients and their families (e.g. Dr. Amy Jo Kind's improvements in patient safety during transitions between health care settings in geriatric and nursing home populations.
 Community-based research by Dr. Jane Mahoney is funded by the Centers for Disease Control to research falls prevention in the community.
-The well-funded Wisconsin Alzheimer's Institute (Mark Sager, MD), the Comprehensive Memory Program (Sanjay Asthana, MD) and the Osteoporosis Clinical Center and Research Program (Neal Binkley, MD) and Institute on Aging programs including "Midlife in the U.S. aging longitudinal study: (Carol Ryff, PhD) and Social Inequalities, Psychological Factors and Health Program (Nadine Marks, PhD) represent cutting edge programs with national reputations that provide great research venues and learning opportunities for our postgraduates.
+The well-funded Wisconsin Alzheimer's Institute (Mark Sager, MD), the Comprehensive Memory Program (Sanjay Asthana, MD), the Osteoporosis Clinical Center and Research Program (Neal Binkley, MD) and Institute on Aging programs including "Midlife in the U.S. aging longitudinal study" (Carol Ryff, PhD), represent cutting edge programs with national reputations that provide great research venues and learning opportunities for our postgraduates.